The Bristol Bombay.

 Strangely, photos of the aircraft from the port side, show the number "9" painted further back on the fuselage.
 The man standing next to the undercarriage spat gives a sense of scale, showing that the Bombay was a very large aircraft for its day.

 The turret of the prototype.
-Note the zip fastener running up the gun slot and the "pop-out" bomb-aimers window on the right side of the turret.
+Note the zip fastener running up the gun slot and the "pop-out" bomb-aimers window on the side of the turret.
 Also, note the two-bladed wooden fixed-pitch propeller originally fitted to the prototype.

 The prototype K3583, shown with the later modifications: a cupola over the rear gunner's position and three-bladed propellers with central spinners.
+Notice the extra struts on the tailplane assembly compared to later production machines.

 And the prototype K3583 was photographed a lot!
 As one of the new modern RAF aircraft, it appeared many times in newspapers and magazines in the late 1930s.
 In 1937 the prototype was even used to fly British Army Staff to Berlin to witness German Army manoeuvres.
 With no actual production aircraft to see the form of the prototype was featured on postcards and on one widely distributed advertising poster for "Shell" fuels.
 This had the unfortunate effect of convincing many people that the Bombay had been in service with the RAF from the mid-1930s.